 All attempts of fraud, forced entry and / or damage of private property, caused directly or indirectly upon the Organisation, gives the Organisation authorisation to take whatever civil and/or criminal legal actions they consider appropriate.

-All image and intellectual property rights derived from the event are reserved.
-Ticket holders cannot record or reproduce sounds and/or images of the event or of the events attendees, without a written authorisation from the Organiser.
-In order to assure this, no photo cameras, video cameras and / or recording devices will be aloud in the area, including any object the Organiser considers dangerous towards the event (fireworks, weapons, bottles, glass objects, laser points, etc.)
+No professional photo cameras, video cameras and / or recording devices will be aloud in the area, including any object the Organiser considers dangerous towards the event (fireworks, weapons, bottles, glass objects, laser points, etc.)

 Being a ticket owner does not give the holder, or any third parties, the right to use the ticket, or its content, for advertising, marketing purposes or promotions (including contests, prizes and/or gifts) associated to the ticket holder or a third party.
 Failure to comply with this will result in the promoter and/or non-authorised user to pay a penalty equivalent to one thousand times the price of the most expensive ticket (of the event that figures on the reverse of the ticket holders ticket), regardless of subsequent claims for general damages.
 The present licence will also be cancelled.